microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicy-post-partners.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new partner configuration in a cross tenant access policy.
+Create a new partner configuration in a cross-tenant access policy.

 ## Permissions